heutelbeck/sapl-policy-engine/sapl-documentation/6_5_Django.md

 Attribute-Based Access Control (ABAC) for Django using SAPL (Streaming Attribute Policy Language).
 Provides decorator-driven policy enforcement with a constraint handler architecture for obligations, advice, and response transformation.

-The `sapl-django` library integrates SAPL policy enforcement into Django applications with asynchronous (ASGI) views and Server-Sent Events streaming for continuous authorization.
+The `sapl-django` library integrates SAPL policy enforcement into Django applications, supporting both synchronous and asynchronous views, with Server-Sent Events streaming for continuous authorization.

 ### What is SAPL?